hilbix/vm/README.md

 `./.mk-hd-dyn SIZE:[PATH/]NAME...`
 	Like `./.mk-hd-fixed`, but instead creates an empty dynamically allocated VDI file.
 	Note that all disks are registered with VirtualBox, so you can list them using `./.list h`

+`./.mk-vm VMNAME ostype`
+	Create a new VM with the given name and the given OS-type.
+	See `./.list o` for possible OS-types.

 Notes